 Filling: Pork, Cabbage, Onion, Water, Green Onion, Soy Sauce (Water, Wheat, Soybean, Salt), Soybean Flour, Sugar, Garlic, Salt, Ginger, Black Pepper.
 Dough: Enriched Flour (Wheat Flour, Malted Barley Flour, Niacin, Reduced Iron, Thiamine Mononitrate, Riboflavin, Folic Acid), Water, Soybean Oil, Salt.
 Contains: Wheat, Soy, Sesame

 Yes.
-You can boil potstickers in water or broth for soups.
+You can boil potstickers in water or broth to use as soup dumplings.
 Simply bring a pot to boil and cook gently for 2-3 minutes.
 Making sure not to over cook.

 Other Delicious Recipes to Try